JessicaG/game-time-starter-kit/README.md

 - Test & Build Keyboard Class
   Should include actions for Left, Right, Up, Down Space and Enter.
 Needs to interact with block class to then pass information to board with active or no.

-# Monday?
+# Weekend

 - Randomly generate different block pieces
+- Pieces react to keyboard input
+- Pieces stack onto one another
+- Deploy to live server

+# Tuesday
+- End game when piece is at top of screen
 - Add ability to start a new game/new board

-# Tuesday
+- Plop sound when piece is placed

 # Wednesday
-- Plop sound when piece is placed
+- Ability to save high score
+- Ability to pause game